elastic/search-ui/CONTRIBUTING.md

 Dependencies are declared in a package.json hierarchy.

-- `/package.json` - Dependencies for repo tooling, like `husky` and `lerna`.
+- `/package.json` - Dependencies for repo tooling, like `husky` and `lerna`. can be declared here.
-- `/packages/package.json` - Common dev dependencies for all Search UI npm packages.
-Any dev Common dev dependencies for al that does not need to be called directly in a package level npm command can be declared here.
 - /`packages/{package_name}/package.json` - Package specific dependencies.